txt/aa24/docs/00choice.md

 <img width="533" alt="image" src="https://github.com/txt/aa24/assets/29195/0a8a63aa-a9fe-4fff-8007-1d0b216a1c0e">

 Since there are so many of them, much of software engineering is not about coding.
 Rather it about the exporation and assessment of choice.
+- Long et al. [^long23] ask the question "how much of SE is coding and how much is something else?".
-Long et al. [^long23] 20 years of empirical data and 50 years of the SE literature.
-They break up SE development into six phases where, in each, software engineers (a) plan what to do;
+- To answer that question, they look at 20 years of their own empirical data and 50 years of the SE literature.
+- They break up SE development into six phases (listed below)  and ask, in each, do software engineers (a) plan what to do;
-(b) do some coding; (c) check what you got.
+(b) do some coding; or (c) check what you got.

 |phase | activity=<br>planning | activity=<br>coding | activity=<br>testing|
 |---------------------------------|----------|---------|--------|